-Now that your literature review is well underway and your research question is taking shape, it is time to look at the data.
-Raw data consist of long, messy lists of numbers and/or labels and are not very informative in that format.
+Now that you have a research question, it is time to look at the data.
+Raw data consist of long lists of numbers and/or labels that are not very informative.
 Exploratory Data Analysis (EDA) is how we make sense of the data by converting them from their raw form to a more informative one.
 In particular, EDA consists of: